load packages

 n_samples = 10000, # Large number of samples (less variable results)

-To examine whether webcam type affects calibration rejection, we will fit a logistic regression model using the glm() function (see Listing 6).
+seed = 1) # Random seed for reproducibilityTo examine whether webcam type affects calibration failure and thus removal from the study, we will fit a logistic regression model using the glm() function (see Listing 6).
 Calibration outcome will be coded as a binary variable, where 0 indicates that a participant failed to calibrate at either of the calibration phases, and 1 indicates that the participant successfully passed both calibration phases.
 This model will allow us to estimate whether the webcam condition reliably predicts the probability of successful calibration.

 # fit glm model

-(H2a) Each condition will show a change in the proportion of looks across time.
+Each condition will show a change in the proportion of looks across time.
 More specifically we hypothesize the proportion change will be non-linear across time and that there will be a difference between the two conditions across time.
-(H2b) For the no chin-rest condition compared to the chin-rest condition, onsets will be detected later due to increased noise.
+For the no chin-rest condition compared to the chin-rest condition, onsets will be detected later due to increased noise.

 The sampling goal, materials, procedure, and analysis plan are the same as Experiment 1.
 The main difference is whether participants use a chin rest or not.